simongarton/AdventOfCode/readme.md

 ### Day 3: Gear Ratios

 Still happy.
-Read a map and place various entities : some are single aoCCoord, some are rows of several coords which makes it trickier.
+Read a map and place various entities : some are single challengeCoord, some are rows of several coords which makes it trickier.
 Good data structures and supporting methods, so part 2 was straight forward.
 Top 3k for both parts so `<smug_mode>on</smug_mode>`